 Closely supporting the imprint collection is the extensive accumulation of almost 600 bound volumes, pamphlets, and the reports of the Hawaiian Historical Society, which provide historical perspective on the islands and the missionary movement.
 Most of this collection of material is filed together in the Society's Local History section.

 Of equal importance to the collection is the broad array of newspapers and periodicals originating in the Hawaiian Islands.
 There are twenty-two English and sixteen Hawaiian-language titles in this collection.
 Most of these are listed in Gregory's American Newspapers, 1821-1939 or the Union List of Serials.
-Newspapers and periodicals are accessible in the Society’s serials online catalog.
-Newspapers are included in the United States Newspaper Program (USNP) file, mounted on the OCLC system, as well as in the RLIN file.
+Records for the Hawaiian newspapers and periodicals are accessible in the Society’s general catalog.

 Bibliographic control of Hawaiian-language material was for years dependent upon an unpublished inventory compiled by Howard M. Ballou in 1908.
 However, through the urging and support of the late Clarence S. Brigham, a new and greatly expanded bibliography of Hawaiian imprints was begun in 1938 by Bernice Judd, librarian at the Hawaiian Mission Children's Society.
 In 1963, Janet E. Bell updated and revised Judd's work, and with the assistance of Clare G. Murdock, she was able to complete a new volume, Hawaiian Language Imprints, 1822-1899: A Bibliography.
 The Hawaiian Mission Children’s Society and the University Press of Hawaii published the volume in 1978.
 The collection of Hawaiiana at the Society includes more than 140 of the titles listed in this bibliography.
 Volume one of David W. Forbes’s Hawaiian National Bibliography, 1780-1900, which covers the years 1780-1830, was published in 1998 by the University of Hawai’i Press.